-Artist/producer Iris Chan and creative evaluator Mita Pujara join ID’s Board of Trustees, and Eva Martinez and Efrosini Protopapa step down after six years service
+Artist/producer Iris Chan, creative evaluator Mita Pujara and producer/record label manager CJ Mitchell join ID’s Board of Trustees, and Eva Martinez, Efrosini Protopapa and Andy Wansell step down after six years of service

 Kimberley Harvey, artist and Director of the Youth Dance Programme for Candoco Dance Company joins ID’s Board